caltech-cs124/container/README.md

     16GB RAM) and can take up to 3GB of storage.
 The build process requires 7GB of storage.
 Docker will build the tools in 2 stages:

-    a.
-Build the cross-compilation tools to the `i386-elf` architecture with all of the dependencies.
+    1. Build the cross-compilation tools to the `i386-elf` architecture with all of the dependencies.

-    b.
-Transfer only the build artifacts and installs the necessary tools for development (`build-essential` and `qemu-system-i386`).
+    2. Transfer only the build artifacts and installs the necessary tools for development (`build-essential` and `qemu-system-i386`).

 3. Once it is complete, you should run `docker image ls` to find an entry